What to Do When Your Clothes Don’t Fit After Weight Gain

 As spring cleaning ensues, many people are inspired to declutter closets and reevaluate wardrobes.
 If you’ve ever done this, you know it can be more than just deciding what clothes to keep or donate—it can also be an emotional journey.
 Memories, emotions, and even a sense of loss might surface as you let go of pieces that once held significance.

-This post is entitled “Closet Grief” for a reason.
 Maybe, if you are anything like me, cleaning your closet brings up a host of sensations, images, feelings, thoughts (SIFTs), memories, and visions for how you would like to be, look, and dress.
 It acknowledges the emotional weight that comes with sorting through clothes that may no longer fit, literally or metaphorically.
 But it also opens the door to reflecting on your evolving relationship with your body and your style.
 Can you consider these SIFTs as feedback and reframe your experience as data, with you as the curious subject?
 Consider where you have been, where you are now, and how you want to relate to your body and sense of style.

-Reflect on Fashion Rules
+Reflect on Fashion Rules: Do They Serve You?

 Think about the fashion rules you’ve been taught, like “no white until after Memorial Day,” “avoid horizontal stripes,” or “no mini skirts after age 40.”
 What do these rules actually mean, where did they come from, and do they serve you?
 Perhaps it’s time to “catch, challenge, and change” these rules and give yourself permission to dress in a way that aligns with your current identity and values.